Universite-Gustave-Eiffel/NoiseModelling/Docs/functions/Database_Manager/Clean_Database.rst

 ~~~~~~~~~~~~~~~~

 ``areYouSure``
-   Confirmation flag indicating whether all database tables should be deleted.

-   Type: ``Boolean``
+   Are you sure you want to delete all the tables in the database?

 Output
 ------

 ``result``
-   Result output string.
-This output type does not allow blocks to be linked together.
+   This type of result does not allow the blocks to be linked together.

-   Type: ``String``

 Function Signatures
 -------------------